hyperledger/besu/docs/Reference/Pantheon-API-Methods.md

 Returns the receipt of a transaction by transaction hash.
 Receipts for pending transactions are not available.

+If [revert reason](../Using-Pantheon/Transactions/Revert-Reason.md) is enabled, includes available revert reasons in the response.

 **Parameters**

 `DATA` - 32-byte hash of a transaction.